 Trees play a variety of roles in our life.
-They provide the much enjoyed shade on sunny days.
+They provide the much-enjoyed shade on sunny days.
 Kids love climbing trees.
 They provide natural resources that include wood and paper.
-They provide medicines, fruits and flowers.
-They provide shelter and home to birds and animals.
-They add to the natural beauty of the landscape, a beauty that cannot be re-created.
+They provide medicines, fruits, and flowers.
+They provide shelter and a home to birds and animals.
+They add to the natural beauty of the landscape, a beauty that cannot be recreated.
 While trees may be similar in shape, they, certainly, are not the same.
-They differ in shape, size, types of leaves and in a lot of other things.
-Tree types change dramatically depending on the geographical locations.
+They differ in shape, size, types of leaves, and a lot of other things.
+Tree types change dramatically depending on geographical locations.

 We can identify a lot of our native trees just by looking at their leaves, or we can use a tree identification guide.
 In fact the process of identification should include the examination of the flowers, including the petals, stamens, sepals and the like.
 In many of the cases, however, it is possible to identify the trees by a cursory examination of a few features like the twigs, leaves, the stem and the bark.

 All 0f us love to gaze at nature and admire natural beauty, but not many of us have the essential skills even to identify or use the God given gifts that are available to us from nature.
 You may wonder how the identification of a tree, by looking at the leaves can be a very useful skill for us.
 Imagine you are caught in the wilderness all alone without any provisions, a knowledge of which plants and fruits are edible, which ones are toxic, can be a life saving skill indeed.